 Residents Maintain Autonomy

-In Azalea Health and Rehabilitation Center, 16.65% Percentage of Patients
+In Azalea Health and Rehabilitation Center, 29.41% of Patients

 Ability to Keep Residents Mobile

-In Azalea Health and Rehabilitation Center, 20.73% Percentage of Residents
+In Azalea Health and Rehabilitation Center, 34.68% of Residents

 Hospitalizations

-This is the number of times residents are hospitalized per thousand days of patient care.
-There is usually a correlation between keeping patients out of the hospital and the overall quality of long-term care.
+Measures the number of times residents are hospitalized per thousand days of patient care.
+Avoiding the hospital is key to maintaining the physical health of nursing home patients.

 Short-term Care: Rehospitalizations

-In Azalea Health and Rehabilitation Center, 20.73 Percentage of Residents Rehospitalized
+In Azalea Health and Rehabilitation Center, 34.68% of Residents Rehospitalized

-This datapoint is a measure of the number of rehospitalizations per thousand days of short-term care.
-Avoiding the hospital during rehabilitation is key to restoring the health of patients.
+This metric tracks the number of times residents are rehospitalized per 1,000 days of short-term patient care.
+Avoiding the hospital during rehabilitation is critical to restoring the health of residents.

 Short-term Care: ER Visits

-In Azalea Health and Rehabilitation Center, 11.5 Percentage of Patients
+In Azalea Health and Rehabilitation Center, 13.19% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Azalea Health and Rehabilitation Center, 69.89% Percentage of Resident
+In Azalea Health and Rehabilitation Center, 70.31% of Resident

 Scores for Augusta, GA